 The A7S II is a recent model that features in the current product line-up of Sony.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.

 Review summary: Canon 1D Mark IV vs Sony A7S II

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon 1D Mark IV better than the Sony A7S II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.